Jaiendiran/PP_9.-Social-Feed/Info.md

 * Multiple session interference.
 (Fixed)

-* The select all feature is not working on External posts.
+* The select all feature is not working on both the Firepost and external posts.
+(Fixed)
 * During the first render of the app, the header is missing and only appears after the reload the component.